jamesklausmeyer/SOC-Home-Lab/configs/README.md

 # Configs
-These are exported configs from devices and services in my network.
-Sensitive data has been scrubbed.
+* These are exported configs from devices and services in my network
+* Sensitive data has been scrubbed.